ctrlabhi/Akshat-Art-Website/README.md

 - **Website**: https://akshatart.netlify.app/

 ## Overview
-Aksht Art Website is a platform dedicated to showcasing and selling exquisite artworks.
+Akshat Art Website is a platform dedicated to showcasing and selling exquisite artworks.
 This project demonstrates a user-friendly e-commerce platform designed to provide an elegant browsing and shopping experience for art enthusiasts.

 ## Features
 - **Home Page**: Highlights featured artworks and collections.